Kingwood Pest & TermitePest & Termite

 Ideally both.
 A pre-season inspection and treatment before hurricane season seals entry points and establishes a perimeter treatment barrier.
 Post-storm follow-up addresses any new vulnerabilities created by storm damage and provides targeted treatment for the pest species most likely to be displaced by flood events.

-American cockroaches — the large brown roaches sometimes called 'water bugs' — typically live in sewers, storm drains, and soil.
-When these areas flood, cockroaches are displaced and seek dry elevated space, which often means residential structures.
-They commonly enter through floor drains, plumbing gaps at toilet bases, and gaps around pipe penetrations.
+American cockroaches, the large brown roaches sometimes called 'water bugs,' usually live in sewers, storm drains, and soil.
+When those areas flood, the roaches get pushed out and head for dry, elevated space, which often means a house.
+They come in through floor drains, plumbing gaps at toilet bases, and gaps around pipe penetrations.

 Document the signs of activity (droppings, gnaw marks, entry points), then contact a pest professional.
 Post-flood rodent intrusions can involve Norway rats or roof rats and can escalate quickly if not addressed.
 A professional can identify the species, place appropriate traps or bait stations, and seal the entry points through which the animals gained access.